hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

 -   `ami_block_device_mappings` (array of block device mappings) - Add one or more [block device mappings](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html) to the AMI.
 These will be attached when booting a new instance from your AMI.
-To add a block device during the packer build see `launch_block_device_mappings` below.
+To add a block device during the Packer build see `launch_block_device_mappings` below.
 Your options here may vary depending on the type of VM you use.
 The block device mappings allow for the following
     configuration: